Predictors of Outcomes in Patients With Angina

 - Mancini GB, Hartigan PM, Shaw LJ, et al. Predicting outcome in the COURAGE trial (Clinical Outcomes Utilizing Revascularization and Aggressive Drug Evaluation): coronary anatomy versus ischemia.
 JACC Cardiovasc Interv 2014;7:195-201.

-Clinical Topics: Acute Coronary Syndromes, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Stable Ischemic Heart Disease, Acute Heart Failure, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Computed Tomography, Echocardiography/Ultrasound, Nuclear Imaging, Chronic Angina
+Clinical Topics: Acute Coronary Syndromes, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Stable Ischemic Heart Disease, Atherosclerotic Disease (CAD/PAD), Acute Heart Failure, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Computed Tomography, Echocardiography/Ultrasound, Nuclear Imaging, Chronic Angina

 Keywords: Angina, Stable, Diagnostic Imaging, Acute Coronary Syndrome, Angina, Stable, Benzazepines, Cardiac Catheterization, Cardiomyopathies, Constriction, Pathologic, Coronary Angiography, Coronary Artery Disease, Echocardiography, Stress, Electrocardiography, Heart Failure, Myocardial Infarction, Myocardial Ischemia, Myocardial Perfusion Imaging, Myocardium, Risk Factors, Tomography, Emission-Computed, Single-Photon